slavust/argos-translate-dockerfile/README.md

 # argos-translate-dockerfile
 Docker file to build image containing Argos Translate with all available language packages.
-Packages are storet in `/argos-translate-packages/`
+Packages are stored in `/argos-translate-packages/`